 - Log into iStart with your W&M ID and password (click on blue login button)

 - Expand the International Office menu on the left

 - Click on Current Student Change of Immigration Status Request.
 Complete required forms and submit.

-Step 2: Once forms in iStart are submitted, collect the required paperwork and call the Reves Center to schedule an appointment with an international student advisor.
+Step 2: Once forms in iStart are submitted, collect the required paperwork and call ISSP to schedule an appointment with an international student advisor.
 At the appointment, the advisor will review your submission, provide the I-20 and discuss next steps.

 - Once you change status, you must follow the rules of the new status, including being enrolled full-time (for students) and working only with authorization.

 - If you are currently in B or F-2 status, you must wait until your change of status is approved before attending classes.
 Statuses such as J-2, H-4, A-1, etc. allow study in those statuses and thus you may begin/continue study while awaiting your change of status.

 - In all change of status cases, no F-1 benefits are available, including any kind of employment (e.g., graduate or teaching assistantships), until your change of status is approved.